 Our rosemary bush is a beast of a thing – large, unwieldy but capable of producing the most fragrant and delicious tasting leaves.
 No matter how much we use or give away there is always more, more, more taking over our herb garden.

 Looking for another way to use it I stumbled across the mistress of original cooking concepts, Nigella Lawson.
 My well-thumbed copy of ‘How To Be A Domestic Goddess’ provided the answer with this luscious cake.

-To quot the lady herself: ‘Don’t be alarmed at the idea of using a herb usually associated with savoury cooking: there is something muskily aromatic about it against the sweet vanilla egginess of the cake.’
+To quote the lady herself: ‘Don’t be alarmed at the idea of using a herb usually associated with savoury cooking: there is something muskily aromatic about it against the sweet vanilla egginess of the cake.’